 In spite of humankind’s vast knowledge, there are still a few questions that continue to haunt even the world’s greatest detectives.
 So let’s add a little mystery back into our lives by checking out five (as-yet) unsolvable enigmas.

 1) The Voynich Manuscript

 This handwritten, coded document dates back to the 15th or 16th century, but beyond that general timeline very little about it is known.
-Currently housed in Yale’s Beinecke Library, the meaning behind the puzzling script and illustrations continues to be questioned and debated today.
+Currently housed in Yale’s Beinecke Library, and available to view in its entirety via Wikimedia Commons, the meaning behind the puzzling script and illustrations continues to be questioned and debated today.

 2) D.B.
 Cooper

 On November 24th, 1971, a man identified as Dan Cooper boarded a Northwest Airlines flight.
 After takeoff, he informed a flight attendant that he had a bomb and instructed that the other passengers be let go.
 Once the plane landed safely and everyone except Cooper and the flight crew had disembarked, they took off again.
 During the course of this flight, Cooper gave each person on board $2,000 (from the $200,000 he extorted as a ransom), strapped on a parachute and jumped out the back of the plane carrying another twenty-one pounds of $20 bills.
 Where (and if) he landed and where the money ended up continues to haunt the FBI.
 Though some of the bills were found in 1980, the whereabouts of Cooper himself and the rest of the money is one of the great American mysteries.